 - Vicodin can cause headaches, an upset stomach, nausea, vomiting, and constipation.

 - Vicodin can cause blurred vision, dizziness, and an inability to focus.

 Addressing Vicodin Addiction with Rehab

 The best way to address an addiction is with the help of an inpatient treatment center.
 Vicodin is a tough and a brutal addiction crisis.
-When one is hooked on Vicodin, nothing will work for them for beating the addiction except for an inpatient program.
+When one is hooked, nothing will work for them for beating the Vicodin addiction except for an inpatient program.
 More specifically, they need to go to an inpatient drug and alcohol addiction treatment center that has a detox approach and an aftercare program as well.